macrofun-sheffield/macrofun-sheffield.github.io/pages/future.md

  * at 15:00 location TBC

 Following this [discussion on unions](https://macrofun-sheffield.github.io/session/Unions/) we will be discussing about industrial actions in academia: should you strike? at what career stage to do it? how to do it?
- -->
 ### 23rd of January: Using the HPC for Ecology and Evolution work

  * at 15:00 room D216

 Caleb Scutt is going to tell us about his experience and pro-tips on how to use the Sheffield computer clusters (HPC) for Ecology and Evolution work.

-# Sessions after that:

-### 13th of February: Outreach 1: how to get more involved at a local level?
+ -->

+## 13th of February: Modelling in research

  * at 15:00 room D216

 Oliver Meacock will tell us about using modelling in research.

+# Sessions after that:

 ### 27th of February: ecology in fiction